 Health, Counseling and Prevention Services provides a variety of preventive and acute-care services to promote the physical and mental health of students.
 Registered nurses and nurse practitioners provide treatment for acute illnesses or injuries during regular office hours.
 Non-prescription medications are available, as well as free testing for hearing, vision, diabetes, blood pressure, and pregnancy.
-Reproductive health clinics, staffed through the Northern Kentucky District Health Department, are regularly scheduled.
 Mental health professionals provide assessment, diagnosis, and short-term treatment for a variety of crisis, adjustment, relationship, and general mental health issues.
 Health, Counseling and Prevention Services staff are also available for educational programming addressing mental and physical health needs of students.
 Faculty and staff are encouraged to consult with the Health, Counseling and Prevention Services office regarding specific student needs.
 For additional information stop by University Center 300 or call (859) 572-5650 or visit www.nku.edu/~hcp.